 AWARDS / DINNER

-François-Henri Pinault, Chairman and CEO of Kering, Pierre Lescure, President of the Festival de Cannes, and Thierry Frémaux, General Delegate of the Festival of Cannes, will present these awards during the official Women in Motion dinner on Sunday, 21 May 2017.
+The two Prizes were presented by François-Henri Pinault, Chairman and CEO of Kering, Pierre Lescure, President of the Festival de Cannes, and Thierry Frémaux, Delegate General of the Festival de Cannes, on May 13th 2018 during the official dinner.

 Patty Jenkins is a writer and director, best known for directing Warner Bros.
 Wonder Woman, her debut Oscar-winning feature Monster and helming the pilot and finale episode of AMC’s The Killing.
 She began her career in painting after studying at Cooper Union.
 While there, she crossed over to filmmaking and went on to work as a cameraperson on commercials and music videos for 9 years before attending the AFI Los Angeles.
 After graduating, Jenkins wrote and directed Monster, for which she garnered numerous awards and nominations.
 She also received multiple Emmy nominations and won the DGA award for best dramatic directing, for her work in television.